cioccarellia/billing-protector/README.md

     finish()
 }
 ```
-The method `arePirateAppsInstalled()` is a simple `for` cycle that iterates through every installed app to search if one of them matches with the parsing metadata bundled in the library.
+The method `arePirateAppsInstalled()` is a simple iteration that goes through every installed package to check if one of them matches with the analysis metadata bundled in the library.
-The method `getPirateAppsList()` instead returns a list of `PirateApp`s, that you can easily display to the user, or open in the sytsem settings app screen with the given package name, and finally prompting to uninstall the selected software.
+The method `getPirateAppsList()` returns a list of `PirateApp`s, that you can display to the user, launch in the system settings, retrive a specific package name or prompting to uninstall the selected software.

 **Warning:**
-- Never store the value of `arePirateAppsInstalled()` in a variable.
-Always calculate it at runtime, because your app can be cracked with Lucky Patcher otherwise (Also if no user will probably have way know it, he'd have to open e.g. Lucky Patcher, patch your app, launch it, uninstall Lucky Patcher, wait you to get on the purchase page and then install it again to compleate the process) or witn a basic memory injection attack.
+- Never store the value of `arePirateAppsInstalled()` in a property.
+Always evaluate it at run-time, because your app can be cracked otherwise (Also if no user will probably have way know it, he'd have to open e.g. Lucky Patcher, patch your app, launch it, uninstall Lucky Patcher, wait you to get on the purchase page and then install it again to compleate the process), following a basic memory injection attack.

 ### Getting root binary path
 ```kotlin